 Pin has the larger database by a wide margin: 850M+ indexed profiles with 100% coverage across North America and Europe.
 Noon has no published database size figure - it searches the open web in real time instead.
 The average time to fill an open position in the US is 44 days, according to SHRM’s 2025 Recruiting Benchmarking Report, and database coverage is one of the biggest factors in reducing that number.

 Noon AI takes a fundamentally different approach.
 Its AI searches across the open web - LinkedIn, GitHub, Reddit, personal sites, and other public sources.
 That sounds broad, but it introduces a trade-off: you can’t verify the exact size or coverage of what you’re searching.
 For niche roles where candidates have minimal online presence, web-scraping approaches can miss profiles that a full-coverage, pre-indexed database would catch.
+Coverage gaps cost candidates.

 Chart summary: Pin has 850M+ indexed profiles.
 The typical AI sourcing tool covers 200M-500M profiles.
 Noon AI’s database size is undisclosed (web-based sourcing).
 Source: Pin first-party data; vendor disclosures.